Is 638 a Good Credit Score?

 What Else Can You Get with a 638 Credit Score?

 A higher interest rate means you’ll be paying more for borrowing the same amount of money.
-And if you’re taking out a type of installment loan (such as a personal loan or home equity loan) and have a longer term, that could also mean more interest paid over the life of the loan.
+And if you’re taking out a type of installment loan, such as a personal loan or home equity loan, and have a longer term, that could also mean more interest paid over the life of the loan.

 Can I Get a Credit Card with a 638 Credit Score?

-Some options that you may qualify for:
+Options you may qualify for:

+Retail or store cards usually have lower credit score requirements.
+For instance, an Amazon or Best Buy store card may be available to those with a credit score over 580.
 However, these cards usually come with lower credit limits, higher interest rates, and fewer card perks.
-Plus, retail cards can be limited in use.
-For example, you might only be able to use it at one retailer or a group of retailers.
+They can also be limited in use.
+For example, you might only be able to use your card at one retailer or a group of retailers.

 Secured cards work just like other credit cards, and they’re accepted wherever the card network is accepted.
 And with some secured cards, after a series of on-time payments, you might be able to graduate to a standard card.